gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 extraction.
 E.g., at least every hour and every 100 GB of data which is a common policy for IPsec [ANSSI-DAT-NT-003].
 See [I-D.ietf-tls-rfc8446bis] for a more detailed discussion on key compromise and key exfiltration in (D)TLS.
+As explained in
+{{KTH-NCSC}}, resumption can be used to chain the connections, increasing security by forcing an adversary to break them in sequence.

 For many DTLS in SCTP deployments the SCTP association is expected to have a very long lifetime of months or even years.
-For associations with such long lifetimes there is a need to frequently re-authenticate both client and server by setting up new connections.
+For associations with such long lifetimes there is a need to frequently re-authenticate both client and server by setting up a new connection using a full handshake.
 TLS Certificate lifetimes significantly shorter than a year are common which is shorter than many expected SCTP associations protected by DTLS in SCTP.